pivoshenko/uv-plugin-up/CONTRIBUTING.md

 First, thank you for taking the time to contribute!

-The following guidelines are for contributing to `uv-plugin-up`.
+The following guidelines are for contributing to `uv-upsync`.
 These are mostly guidelines, not strict rules.
 Use your best judgement, and feel free to propose changes to this document in a pull request.

 ## Reporting Bugs

-This section guides you through submitting a bug report for `uv-plugin-up`.
+This section guides you through submitting a bug report for `uv-upsync`.
 Following these guidelines will help maintainers and the community understand your report, reproduce the behaviour, and find related reports.

 Before submitting bug reports, please check if your issue already exists in the issue tracker.
 When creating a bug report, please include as many details as possible.
 Filling out the required template will help maintainers resolve the issue faster.